 Still, there are learnings here for us to take.
 Let’s take Irving as our example.
 For those who have never seen Restaurant: Impossible, it’s exactly what you think it is.
 Irvine has to make-over a failing restaurant within two days and with a $10,000 budget.
 He’s an imposing former military man, and his brand of love is, as you would expect, a little on the tough side.
 He’s also a showman and a bit of a self-promoter who raised some controversy in 2008 for resume-padding, so we know better than to take his lionized self-portrayal at absolute face value.

-I have no doubt that, in general, the incompetencies, lack of standards, ugliness and muck that he identifies are not completely off-base from how they are portrayed on the show.
-Among the sloppiness he finds are thing like business partners who no longer like one another, mountains of financial debt, no processes and procedures for running the business, no clear responsibilities, no real leadership, bad food, ugly decor, dirty kitchens, untrained staff, and naturally no customers.
+I do not doubt that, in general, the incompetencies, lack of standards, ugliness, and muck that he identifies are not completely off-base from how they are portrayed on the show.
+Among the sloppiness he finds are things like business partners who no longer like one another, mountains of financial debt, no processes and procedures for running the business, no clear responsibilities, no real leadership, bad food, ugly decor, dirty kitchens, untrained staff, and naturally no customers.
 There may be exaggerations, and some circumstances where Irving is off base, but for the most part I’d be willing to accept that the initial problems are pretty damn bad.

 1) Who You Are Is Meaningless; What The Market Wants is Everything

 The first obstacle to making a profit that Irvine typically finds is that the restaurant owner has a great deal of ego wrapped up in the restaurant’s identity.
 It’s as if to say, “Regardless of the dynamics of the world around me, this is WHO WE ARE!!!”
 These are the establishments that are still preparing Beef Wellington table-side as they did in the ’60s, even though no one today orders it.